cta-observatory/protopipe/docs/usage/use_grid.rst

   - protopipe (Python >=3.5, conda environment)
   - GRID interface (Python 2.7, inside the container).

-  Open 1 tab each on you terminal so you can work seamlessly between the 2.
+  Open 1 tab for each of these environments on you terminal so you can work seamlessly between the 2.

   To monitor the jobs you can use the
   `DIRAC Web Interface <https://ccdcta-web.in2p3.fr/DIRAC/?view=tabs&theme=Crisp&url_state=1|*DIRAC.JobMonitor.classes.JobMonitor:,>`_